Entertainment Licence

 Alternatively, Council may consider reducing the maximum number of patrons permitted to attend the venue during entertainment activities or change the operating times for entertainment within the licence.

-Furthermore, a recommendation may be made to Council to refuse to issue a licence when it is due for renewal.
 Where a licence is to be refused, a period of six months is generally appropriate timeframe before a new application can be made.
-An appeals process is provided for refusal.

 A recommendation for prosecution will have regard to Council’s ‘Regulatory Generic Enforcement Policy.’